IELTS Speaking Part 1

 • Why did you choose to study that?

-After the warm questions above, you will get around 3 to 4 questions on 2 different topics.
+You will get around 3 to 4 questions on 2 different everyday topics.

 Types of Part 1 questions: